couchbaselabs/dcp-documentation/upr_design_spec.md

 1. The server blocks on the mutation response until the mutation is durable, by monitoring internally when the persisted sequence number is greater than or equal to assigned sequence number.
 2. The server sends back the high update sequence #, and the client makes a new type of connection, sends the sequence # and partition ID and failover ID, and server blocks until persistence has completed through that sequence.
-3. The server sends back the high update sequence #, and the client polls the server with the sequence #, partition ID and failover ID, and keeps polling until the server has completed persitence through that sequence.
+3. The server sends back the high update sequence #, and the client polls the server with the sequence #, partition ID and failover ID, and keeps polling until the server has completed persistence through that sequence.

 For 2 and 3 above, if the server's failover ID doesn't match the ID supplied by the client, it returns an error.
-The client will need to reexamine the server's version of the document and possible reperform the mutation to ensure it complete.
+The client will need to reexamine the server's version of the document and possible re-perform the mutation to ensure it complete.
 If the server is no longer the master of that partition, it will return a "not my partition" error and the client will reload the cluster map and retry.

-To detect when a mutation is replicated to a replica node, the master server will return the sequence update number, partition ID and current server failover ID, and the client will connect to a replica and can perform the same operations as 2 or 3 above, with the exception it's passed a flag to indicate it's waiting not for persistance of the sequence #, but the arrival from the master.
+To detect when a mutation is replicated to a replica node, the master server will return the sequence update number, partition ID and current server failover ID, and the client will connect to a replica and can perform the same operations as 2 or 3 above, with the exception it's passed a flag to indicate it's waiting not for persistence of the sequence #, but the arrival from the master.
 Optionally, it can also wait until the replica persists the item by using the same options as when waiting for persistence on the master.

 ## How we can get single document ACID